BenJarrett/Ultimate-Team/readme.md

 ### Features & User Stories
 - User can sign in using Google Authentication and create an account
 - User can view all teams in the Eastern and Western Conference
-- User can see how many cards from each team they have collected frim the progression bar and counter on the teams cards
+- User can see how many cards from each team they have collected from the progression bar and counter on the teams cards
 - User can click a card in their collection and view their up to date current stats
 - A User can open packs
 - When a pack is open, the app randomizes players based on cards the user already has